chaotictoejam/VANETProject/README.md

 Be sure to edit your path for all launchd.xml in VANETSim/simulations/_maps/[simulationtype]

-If you are using this for your research please be sure to site this repository.
+If you are using this for your research please be sure to cite this repository.